Tangerine-Community/Tangerine/README.md

 Prereqs includes [node](https://nodejs.org/en/).
 Before setting up your sandbox, see the decide which Content Set you would like to set it up with.
 Content Sets are configuration and forms for Tangerine that serve as starting places and examples of the different ways Tangerine Client can be used.
 See the list of Content Sets in the `content-sets` folder and note which one you will be installing with which will be referenced in the commands below.

-For Tangerine instances based on a v3.x branch, install phantomjs globally.
-This is used for running tests.
+For Tangerine instances based on a v3.x branch, you may need to install phantomjs globally in order to run tests.
 ```bash
 cd /usr/local/share
 sudo wget https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-1.9.8-linux-x86_64.tar.bz2